SuperOfficeDocs/superoffice-docs/docs/en/email/service/index.md

 2. Click New mailbox.
     * The Mailbox properties screen appears, with the Properties tab open.
 3. In the Address field, enter the Microsoft 365 email account e-mail address you want to use for the mailbox.
-    * If we recognize the UPN as an Microsoft 365 email account, we redirect you to Microsoft for authentication.
+    * If we recognize the UPN as a Microsoft 365 email account, we redirect you to Microsoft for authentication.
     * Completing authentication towards Microsoft will redirect you back to Mailboxes tab.
 4. Click OK.
 The mailbox is created.